eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 on the User, because they will notice that their attribute values have been changed.
 In this case Users should consent.

-Question

-1. What should happen if User does not consent?

 ### 3.4 Synchronous issuing